-Day trip to Georgetown, Texas, the “Red Poppy Capital of Texas” – just 25 minutes north of Austin (Round Rock is 10 minutes away and Salado is 30 minutes north) and is home to Southwestern University, a private liberal arts institution.
-The town square has been voted the most beautiful in the state and offers plenty of restaurants, boutiques, and events for residents and visitors alike.
+Day trip to Georgetown, Texas, the “Red Poppy Capital of Texas” and the home of Georgetown Winery – just 25 minutes north of Austin (Round Rock is 10 minutes away and Salado is 30 minutes north) and is home to Southwestern University, a private liberal arts institution.
+The town square, including Georgetown Winery and charming coffee shops, has been voted the most beautiful in the state and offers plenty of restaurants, boutiques, and events for residents and visitors alike.
+In addition, Georgetown is also known for its impressive public library, which provides a wealth of resources and services to the community.

 When it comes to things to do in Georgetown, Texas, locals and out-of-state visitors are spoiled for choice in the Hill Country.
 With a claim to the most beautiful town square that was voted, it has a wealth of historical buildings and recreational opportunities.
-There’s something for everyone in this idyllic Central Texas town, making it a great day trip for anyone wanting to pop in for some fun things to do.
+There’s something for everyone in this idyllic Central Texas town, making it a great day trip for anyone wanting to pop in for some fun things to do, including visiting Georgetown Winery for a delightful wine tasting experience, exploring the cozy coffee shops in the area, and experiencing the thrill of zipline adventures.
+Immerse yourself in the knowledge and tranquility of the public library.
+Whether you’re seeking relaxation, cultural experiences, or educational pursuits, Georgetown has it all.

 SEE ALSO: 19 Best Restaurants in Georgetown TX